 The precise instructions for running the scan vary from app to app, but you should try and locate an option called Full Scan, Deep Scan, or something similar.
 The scan will take much longer to complete, but you can be sure it won’t overlook anything.

-It’s also worth downloading the free version of Malwarebytes.
+It’s also worth downloading Malwarebytes.
 Rather than focusing on viruses, its primary goal is protecting users against the latest trojans, backdoors, adware, and spyware.

 3. Disk Cleanup